FAIRDataTeam/metadata-schema/README.md

 #### How to use

 The ShEx in this repository can be used to validate the metadata content of the FDP.
 The ShEx in this repository are based on ShEx2 specification.
-Right now there only very few validation tools available to validate the RDF against the ShEx2 expression.
+Right now there are very few validation tools available to validate the RDF against the ShEx2 expression.
 Shex-simple is one such a tool, it is a web based application and it can be accessed via this [link](https://rawgit.com/shexSpec/shex.js/master/doc/shex-simple.html#)
 * FDP metadata schema can be found [here](https://github.com/DTL-FAIRData/MetadataValidation/tree/master/schema)
 * Example FDP metadata RDF files can be found [here](https://github.com/DTL-FAIRData/MetadataValidation/tree/master/example-data)